Equitrack/Alexandria/LINUX/README.md

 - Linux Trovalds developed Linux and integrated with GNU.

 Shell:
-Is an intermediate tool between the user and operative system that allows with it.
+The shell is an intermediate tool between the user and the operative system that allows interaction with it.

+File System:

+- Directory structure
+- Inodes
+- Hard link
+- Soft link